scrollmapper/bible_databases_deuterocanonical/sources/en/1-enoch/1-enoch.md

 **[61:2]** And I asked the angel, saying unto him: 'Why have those (angels) taken these cords and gone off?'
 And he said unto me: 'They have gone to measure.'

-**[61:3]** And the angel who went with me said unto me: 'These shall bring the measures of the righteous, And the ropes of the righteous to the righteous, That they may stay themselves on the name of the Lord of Spirits for ever and ever.
+**[61:3]** And the angel who went with me said unto me:
+'These shall bring the measures of the righteous,
+And the ropes of the righteous to the righteous,
+That they may stay themselves on the name of the Lord of Spirits for ever and ever.

 **[61:4]** The elect shall begin to dwell with the elect, And those are the measures which shall be given to faith And which shall strengthen righteousness.

-**[61:5]** And these measures shall reveal all the secrets of the depths of the earth, And those who have been destroyed by the desert, And those who have been devoured by the beasts, And those who have been devoured by the fish of the sea,
+**[61:5]** And these measures shall reveal all the secrets of the depths of the earth, And those who have been destroyed by the desert,
+And those who have been devoured by the beasts,
+And those who have been devoured by the fish of the sea,

-That they may return and stay themselves On the day of the Elect One; For none shall be destroyed before the Lord of Spirits, And none can be destroyed.
+That they may return and stay themselves
+On the day of the Elect One;
+For none shall be destroyed before the Lord of Spirits, And none can be destroyed.

 **[61:6]** And all who dwell above in the heaven received a command and power and one voice and one light like unto fire.

-**[61:7]** And that One (with) their first words they blessed, And extolled and lauded with wisdom, And they were wise in utterance and in the spirit of life.
+**[61:7]** And that One (with) their first words they blessed, And extolled and lauded with wisdom,
+And they were wise in utterance and in the spirit of life.

 **[61:8]** And the Lord of Spirits placed the Elect one on the throne of glory.
 And he shall judge all the works of the holy above in the heaven, And in the balance shall their deeds be weighed

 **[61:9]** And when he shall lift up his countenance To judge their secret ways according to the word of the name of the Lord of Spirits, And their path according to the way of the righteous judgement of the Lord of Spirits, Then shall they all with one voice speak and bless, And glorify and extol and sanctify the name of the Lord of Spirits.

-**[61:10]** And He will summon all the host of the heavens, and all the holy ones above, and the host of God, the Cherubic, Seraphin and Ophannin, and all the angels of power, and all the angels of principalities, and the Elect One, and the other powers on the earth (and) over the water. **[61:11]** On that day shall raise one voice, and bless and glorify and exalt in the spirit of faith, and in the spirit of wisdom, and in the spirit of patience, and in the spirit of mercy, and in the spirit of judgement and of peace, and in the spirit of goodness, and shall all say with one voice: "Blessed is He, and may the name of the Lord of Spirits be blessed for ever and ever."
+**[61:10]** And He will summon all the host of the heavens, and all the holy ones above, and the host of God, the Cherubin, Seraphin and Ophannin, and all the angels of power, and all the angels of principalities, and the Elect One, and the other powers on the earth (and) over the water. **[61:11]** On that day shall raise one voice, and bless and glorify and exalt in the spirit of faith, and in the spirit of wisdom, and in the spirit of patience, and in the spirit of mercy, and in the spirit of judgement and of peace, and in the spirit of goodness, and shall all say with one voice: "Blessed is He, and may the name of the Lord of Spirits be blessed for ever and ever."

-**[61:12]** All who sleep not above in heaven shall bless Him: All the holy ones who are in heaven shall bless Him, And all the elect who dwell in the garden of life:
+**[61:12]** All who sleep not above in heaven shall bless Him:
+All the holy ones who are in heaven shall bless Him, And all the elect who dwell in the garden of life:

 And every spirit of light who is able to bless, and glorify, and extol, and hallow Thy blessed name, And all flesh shall beyond measure glorify and bless Thy name for ever and ever.

-**[61:13]** For great is the mercy of the Lord of Spirits, and He is long-suffering, And all His works and all that He has created He has revealed to the righteous and elect In the name of the Lord of Spirits.
+**[61:13]** For great is the mercy of the Lord of Spirits, and He is long-suffering, And all His works and all that
+He has created He has revealed to the righteous and elect In the name of the Lord of Spirits.

 **[62:1]** And thus the Lord commanded the kings and the mighty and the exalted, and those who dwell on the earth, and said: 'Open your eyes and lift up your horns if ye are able to recognize the Elect One.'

-**[62:2]** And the Lord of Spirits seated him on the throne of His glory, And the spirit of righteousness was poured out upon him, And the word of his mouth slays all the sinners, And all the unrighteous are destroyed from before his face. **[62:3]** And there shall stand up in that day all the kings and the mighty, And the exalted and those who hold the earth, And they shall see and recognize How he sits on the throne of his glory, And righteousness is judged before him, And no lying word is spoken before him.
+**[62:2]** And the Lord of Spirits seated him on the throne of His glory, And the spirit of righteousness was poured out upon him, And the word of his mouth slays all the sinners,
+And all the unrighteous are destroyed from before his face.
+**[62:3]** And there shall stand up in that day all the kings and the mighty, And the exalted and those who hold the earth,
+And they shall see and recognize
+How he sits on the throne of his glory,
+And righteousness is judged before him,
+And no lying word is spoken before him.

-**[62:4]** Then shall pain come upon them as on a woman in travail, [And she has pain in bringing forth] When her child enters the mouth of the womb, And she has pain in bringing forth.
+**[62:4]** Then shall pain come upon them as on a woman in travail, And she has pain in bringing forth
+When her child enters the mouth of the womb,
+And she has pain in bringing forth.

-**[62:5]** And one portion of them shall look on the other, And they shall be terrified, And they shall be downcast of countenance, And pain shall seize them, When they see that Son of Man Sitting on the throne of his glory. **[62:6]** And the kings and the mighty and all who possess the earth shall bless and glorify and extol him who rules over all, who was hidden.
+**[62:5]** And one portion of them shall look on the other, And they shall be terrified,
+And they shall be downcast of countenance,
+And pain shall seize them,
+When they see that Son of Man
+Sitting on the throne of his glory.
+**[62:6]** And the kings and the mighty and all who possess the earth shall bless and glorify and extol him who rules over all, who was hidden.

 **[62:7]** For from the beginning the Son of Man was hidden, And the Most High preserved him in the presence of His might, And revealed him to the elect.

 **[62:8]** And the congregation of the elect and holy shall be sown, And all the elect shall stand before him on that day.

-**[62:9]** And all the kings and the mighty and the exalted and those who rule the earth Shall fall down before him on their faces, And worship and set their hope upon that Son of Man, And petition him and supplicate for mercy at his hands.
+**[62:9]** And all the kings and the mighty and the exalted and those who rule the earth Shall fall down before him on their faces,
+And worship and set their hope upon that Son of Man, And petition him and supplicate for mercy at his hands.

-**[62:10]** Nevertheless that Lord of Spirits will so press them That they shall hastily go forth from His presence, And their faces shall be filled with shame, And the darkness grow deeper on their faces. **[62:11]** And He will deliver them to the angels for punishment, To execute vengeance on them because they have oppressed His children and His elect **[62:12]** And they shall be a spectacle for the righteous and for His elect: They shall rejoice over them, Because the wrath of the Lord of Spirits resteth upon them, And His sword is drunk with their blood. **[62:13]** And the righteous and elect shall be saved on that day, And they shall never thenceforward see the face of the sinners and unrighteous.
+**[62:10]** Nevertheless that Lord of Spirits will so press them That they shall hastily go forth from His presence, And their faces shall be filled with shame,
+And the darkness grow deeper on their faces.
+**[62:11]** And He will deliver them to the angels for punishment, To execute vengeance on them because they have oppressed His children and His elect **[62:12]** And they shall be a spectacle for the righteous and for His elect:
+They shall rejoice over them,
+Because the wrath of the Lord of Spirits resteth upon them, And His sword is drunk with their blood.
+**[62:13]** And the righteous and elect shall be saved on that day, And they shall never thenceforward see the face of the sinners and unrighteous.

-**[62:14]** And the Lord of Spirits will abide over them, And with that Son of Man shall they eat And lie down and rise up for ever and ever.
+**[62:14]** And the Lord of Spirits will abide over them, And with that Son of Man shall they eat
+And lie down and rise up for ever and ever.

 **[62:15]** And the righteous and elect shall have risen from the earth, And ceased to be of downcast countenance.

-And they shall have been clothed with garments of glory, **[62:16]** And these shall be the garments of life from the Lord of Spirits: And your garments shall not grow old, Nor your glory pass away before the Lord of Spirits.
+**[62:16]** And they shall have been clothed with garments of glory, And these shall be the garments of life from the Lord of Spirits:
+And your garments shall not grow old,
+Nor your glory pass away before the Lord of Spirits.

 **[63:1]** In those days shall the mighty and the kings who possess the earth implore (Him) to grant them a little respite from His angels of punishment to whom they were delivered, that they might fall down and worship before the Lord of Spirits, and confess their sins before Him. **[63:2]** And they shall bless and glorify the Lord of Spirits, and say:

 'Blessed is the Lord of Spirits and the Lord of kings, And the Lord of the mighty and the Lord of the rich, And the Lord of glory and the Lord of wisdom, **[63:3]** And splendid in every secret thing is Thy power from generation to generation, And Thy glory for ever and ever:

-Deep are all Thy secrets and innumerable, And Thy righteousness is beyond reckoning.
+Deep are all Thy secrets and innumerable,
+And Thy righteousness is beyond reckoning.

-**[63:4]** We have now learnt that we should glorify And bless the Lord of kings and Him who is king over all kings.' **[63:5]** And they shall say: 'Would that we had rest to glorify and give thanks And confess our faith before His glory!
+**[63:4]** We have now learnt that we should glorify And bless the Lord of kings and Him who is king over all kings.'
+**[63:5]** And they shall say:
+'Would that we had rest to glorify and give thanks
+And confess our faith before His glory!

-**[63:6]** And now we long for a little rest but find it not: We follow hard upon and obtain (it) not:
+**[63:6]** And now we long for a little rest but find it not:
+We follow hard upon and obtain (it) not:

-And light has vanished from before us, And darkness is our dwelling-place for ever and ever:
+And light has vanished from before us,
+And darkness is our dwelling-place for ever and ever:

-**[63:7]** For we have not believed before Him Nor glorified the name of the Lord of Spirits, [nor glorified our Lord]
+**[63:7]** For we have not believed before Him
+Nor glorified the name of the Lord of Spirits, nor glorified our Lord

-But our hope was in the sceptre of our kingdom, And in our glory.
+But our hope was in the sceptre of our kingdom,
+And in our glory.

-**[63:8]** And in the day of our suffering and tribulation He saves us not, And we find no respite for confession
+**[63:8]** And in the day of our suffering and tribulation He saves us not,
+And we find no respite for confession

 That our Lord is true in all His works, and in His judgements and His justice, And His judgements have no respect of persons.

 **[63:9]** And we pass away from before His face on account of our works, And all our sins are reckoned up in righteousness.'

-**[63:10]** Now they shall say unto themselves: 'Our souls are full of unrighteous gain, but it does not prevent us from descending from the midst thereof into the †burden† of Sheol.'
+**[63:10]** Now they shall say unto themselves: 'Our souls are full of unrighteous gain, but it does not prevent us from descending from the midst thereof into the burden of Sheol.'

-**[63:11]** And after that their faces shall be filled with darkness And shame before that Son of Man, And they shall be driven from his presence, And the sword shall abide before his face in their midst.
+**[63:11]** And after that their faces shall be filled with darkness And shame before that Son of Man,
+And they shall be driven from his presence,
+And the sword shall abide before his face in their midst.

 **[63:12]** Thus spake the Lord of Spirits: 'This is the ordinance and judgement with respect to the mighty and the kings and the exalted and those who possess the earth before the Lord of Spirits.'